nhs-england-tools/repository-template/docs/CONTRIBUTING.md

 - The reviewer is out of office for a longer duration and their original feedback has been resolved.
 It is the responsibility of the new reviewer to ensure the original feedback has been addressed
 - The PR is a hotfix that needs to be deployed quickly.
 The feedback can be addressed in a follow up PR, if it has not already have been resolved

+### Removing sensitive data

+The secret scan git hook and the corresponding GitHub action set up in this repository should prevent committing sensitive data to git history.
+However, if any sensitive information was included, please follow the [Removing sensitive data from a repository](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository) guide.

 ## Development

 Read the [Code of Conduct](../docs/CODE_OF_CONDUCT.md) to keep the community approachable and respectable.

 ### Unit testing

-When writing or updating unit tests (whether you use Python, Java, Go or shell), please always structure them using the 3 A's approach of 'Arrange', 'Act', and 'Assert'.
+When writing or updating unit tests (whether you use Python, Java, Go or Bash), please always structure them using the 3 A's approach of 'Arrange', 'Act', and 'Assert'.
 For example:

 ```java
 @Test